rbogdanoff/chef-bigtop/README.md

 * Ruby 1.9.x
 * the bundle gem
   `gem install bundle`
-* Vagrant 1.2.2 (www.vagrantup.com) - If you have not used Vagrant before, check out their short 'get started' tutorial.
+* Vagrant 1.4.1+ (www.vagrantup.com) - If you have not used Vagrant before, check out their short 'get started' tutorial.
-* VirtualBox 4.2.12 (4.2.14 has bug don't use it with Vagrant yet)
+* VirtualBox 4.3.4
 * the vagrant plugin vagrant-omnibus
   `vagrant plugin install vagrant-omnibus`
 * the vagrant plugin vagrant-berkshelf